thelearninghouse/starter-theme/readme.md

 A super handy plugin that allows you to specify where widgets get displayed.
 Instead of multiple sidebars this makes it easy to show different content on different pages.

+### Parallax Gravity

+This is the plugin that we use to create our landing pages.
+We use this because it has a great builder feature and also uses repeatable modules to make creating new pages super easy.
+Check out the documentation for more information [here](http://sakuraplugins.com/docs/gravity_documentation/)

+### RICG Responsive Images

+This is new to the starter theme as of August 2015.
+We are implementing this to take advantage of responsive images.